 Below that is the App Configuration section.
 The fields in this section change depending on the type of App selected (from the list above).

-Details on configuring App Connectors are found in the Process Administration Guide (COMING SOON).
+Details on configuring App Connectors are found in the Process Administration Guide.

 OCR stands for optical character recognition, which is used to translate scanned images into meaningful and editable text data.
 It’s most helpful for cases like receiving a document like a scan of a paper invoice or parts list and then bringing that data into a database.